pantrypoints/sp/content/en/research/descartes/philosophy/part-4/article-080.md

 {{< n n="Fire is produced from matter when spacetime exits instantly, leaving only matter and radiance.
-We replace 3rd Element with earth-aether" >}}
+We replace 3rd Element with earth-aether, and 2nd Element with air-aether" >}}

 ## 80. The nature of fire and its distinction from air